11 Common Types of Female Fertility Tests

 This test will check the cervical mucus to see if sperms can survive and get through the cervical mucus.
 The test will also check for the presence of harmful bacteria.
 Cervical mucus is a fluid secreted by a woman’s cervix, and the fluid provides the sperms with protection and nutrition as they make their way up the female reproductive tract to fertilise the egg.
 Cervical mucus production is stimulated by the hormone oestrogen.
 The cervical mucus test is usually a post-coital test.
 This will enable the doctor to examine a sample of the woman’s cervical mucus under a microscope to check if the sperm is able to swim in the mucus.

-Hysteroscopy is a procedure in which a tube with a camera called a hysteroscope is inserted via the cervix.
+Hysteroscopy is a procedure in which a thin tube with a camera called a hysteroscope is inserted in the cervix.
 It enables the doctor to get a clear view of the inside of the uterus to check for abnormalities.
 The hysteroscope can also take pictures which can be examined later.

 10. Endometrial Biopsy

 In this test, a small piece of tissue is scraped out from the lining of the uterus, called the endometrium, just before a woman’s period begins.
-This tissue is then examined to determine whether the uterine lining is thick enough for an egg to get implanted in and grow.
-The endometrium is inside of the uterus and is a form of tissue lining.
+This tissue is then examined to determine whether the uterine lining is thick enough for an egg to get implanted.
+An endometrium is a form of tissue lining found inside the uterus.
 This tissue gets thicker after the egg is released to allow the fertilised egg to implant and grow.
 The endometrium provides the implanted egg with nutrition and protection until the placenta is formed.
 The placenta then takes over by providing the foetus with nutrition.

-This is a very common fertility test for women and is used instead of the Hysterosalpingogram test.
+This is a very common fertility test for women and is performed instead of the Hysterosalpingogram test.
 In this test, the uterus of the woman is first filled with saline water.
-Next, a vaginal ultrasound wand is used to check inside the uterus for abnormal growths and blockages.
+Next, a vaginal ultrasound wand is used to check the inside the uterus for abnormal growths and blockages.

 Also Read: Common Causes for Not Conceiving